lukepiette/FlowState/README.md

-# Measures Flow State with EEG.
+# Measures Flow State with EEG
 Built a version with a water faucet that changes water pressure as flow state changes.